 Module 12 – ANESTHESIA IN AESTHETIC SURGERY

-The Master’s program takes place over a period of 9 months, with monthly weekly cycles held at the Plastic Surgery Clinic, Department of Neurosciences, University of Padua.
+The Master takes place over 9 months, organized into monthly intensive weekly modules, and is held at the Plastic Surgery Clinic, Department of Neurosciences, University of Padua.
+Each module consists of a full-time week (Monday to Friday, 40 hours) and includes lectures, live surgical sessions, seminars, practical exercises, and hands-on workshops.

 The Master’s program employs a combination of diverse teaching methods, delivered by internal faculty and renowned national and international experts:

-● Ex-cathedra lectures, aimed at deepening the theoretical scientific foundations and exploring the latest methodological and technological innovations related to morphofunctional surgery.
+- Ex-cathedra lectures, aimed at deepening the theoretical scientific foundations and exploring the latest methodological and technological innovations related to morphofunctional surgery.

-● Live surgery sessions, during which each participant can observe and actively take part in real-time surgical procedures, with an average of at least 12 surgeries per week, totaling 80–100 surgeries throughout the academic year.
+- Live surgery sessions, during which each participant can observe and actively take part in real-time surgical procedures, with an average of at least 12 surgeries per week, totaling 80–100 surgeries throughout the academic year.

-● Clinical case discussions, with a particular focus on the analysis of pre- and post-operative surgical decisions, direct procedure planning on the patient, and the development of a follow-up program.
+- Clinical case discussions, with a particular focus on the analysis of pre- and post-operative surgical decisions, direct procedure planning on the patient, and the development of a follow-up program.

-The general ranking of merit for the academic year 2025/26 will be published on the Italian page of this Master according to the timing provided in the Call.
+The general ranking of merit for the academic year 2026/27 will be published on the Italian page of this Master according to the timing provided in the Call.

 Information